 2. Is the Plant Itself Low Maintenance?

-Problem Prone - Avoiding plants that are known to be prone to disease or are bug magnets should be a no brainer, but we always think we'll be able to stay ahead of the problem.
+- Problem-Prone Varieties: Avoiding plants that are known to be prone to disease or are bug magnets should be a no brainer, but we always think we'll be able to stay ahead of the problem.
 How else to explain why so many people grow roses, even though black spot is a given?
-You don't have to limit yourself to only plants that have been bred with disease resistance, but you should avoid plants that are known to do poorly in your area.
-My hot, humid summers mean that delphiniums will die a slow, lingering death before the season's end.
+You don't have to limit yourself to only plants that have been bred with disease-resistance, but you should avoid plants that are known to do poorly in your area.
+Hot, humid summers mean that delphiniums will die a slow, lingering death before the season's end.

-Behavior Problems - This is a nice way of saying invasive or aggressive grower.
-Unless you love a plant so much that you can never have enough of it, avoid plants that grow by underground runners, like New England asters, and plants that tend to self seed thickly, like columbine.
+- Behavior Problems: This is a nice way of describing an invasive or aggressive grower.
+Unless you love a plant so much that you can never have enough of it, avoid plants that grow by underground runners (like New England asters) and plants that tend to self-seed thickly, like columbine.
 For some gardeners, this is a welcome feature.
-However it does not make for lower maintenance.
+However, it does not make for lower maintenance.